-We were able to talk to four patients on the day following our inspection.
+We were able to talk to one patient on the day of inspection.
 Feedback they provided aligned with the views expressed in completed comment cards.

 The practice currently had some patients for whom they needed to make adjustments to enable them to receive treatment.
+The practice staff had access to and used the Dementia Toolkit and could refer to this when dealing with and treating and caring for patients living with dementia.

 The practice had made reasonable adjustments for patients with disabilities.
-This included step free access.
+This included step free access, a hearing loop, a magnifying glass and accessible toilet with hand rails and a call bell.